Unidata/nexus-IaC/provisioning/roles/testing/README.md

    of the main playbook.
 1. Run the main playbook to ensure that the configuration of Nexus succeeds.
 1. Run the main playbook again, to test whether it is idempotent.
-1. Execute the functional tests defined in `/provisioning/tasks/tests.yml`.
+1. Run the test playbook.

 #### Log in to container